Grant Calcaterra: 2022

 Calcaterra was selected by the Philadelphia Eagles in the sixth round with the 198th overall pick of the 2022 NFL draft.
 He then signed a $3.8 million contract with the Eagles which included a $174,142 signing bonus.
 He made his NFL debut in Week 3 against the Washington Commanders, and caught a 40–yard pass from Jalen Hurts for his first career reception.
 As a rookie, he finished with five receptions for 81 yards in 15 games and two starts in the 2022 season.

 2023

 In the 2023 season, he finished with four receptions for 39 yards in 15 games and one start.

 2024

 Calcaterra scored his first career touchdown on December 8th against the Carolina Panthers.

 During Week 16 of the 2024 season, Grant Calcaterra recorded a one handed catch from Kenny Pickett for a 34 yard gain on 3rd down and 8 against the Dallas Cowboys.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+2026

+On March 13, 2026, Calcaterra signed a one-year contract extension with the Eagles.
+He was placed on injured reserve on August 30.